RikkuX491/EAST-SE-012924-Phase-4/README.md

-# Lecture # 7 - Client & Server Communication
+# Lecture # 8 - Authentication

 ## Lecture Topics

-- Adding React to Flask
-- CORS (Cross-Origin Resource Sharing)
-- How to proxy the requests to our API
+- Logging in a user
+- Using a session to keep a user logged in
+- Logging out a user
+- Authenticating users

 ## Setup